tardate/LittleArduinoProjects/Electronics101/SubtractionLoopCounterKit/README.md

     * P0 and P3 are pulled high by default
     * P0 and P3 are only high in the digit `9`
     * For all other digits 0-8, one or both of P0 and P3 will be low
-    * The output (PSET) will be high if a digit 0-8 has been manually set on the swutches S3-S6
+    * The output (PSET) will be high if a digit 0-8 has been manually set on the switches S3-S6

 A flag (IS9) is set if '9' is currently being output on the 7-segment display: